ChristopherRabotin/GMAT/application/README.txt

 the Administrator of the National Aeronautics and Space Administration.
 All Other Rights Reserved.

-GMAT is licensed under the NASA Open Source Agreement version 1.3 found in the License.txt file contained in this distribution.
+GMAT is licensed under the Apache License, Version 2.0 found in the License.txt file contained in this distribution.

 -----------------------------------------------------------------------